What is eduScrum?

 He was the sparkle who put me on fire.
 In August 2011 I started one class using Scrum to try-out if it works in the classroom.
 In the beginning I was surprised that it was working.
 So, I began to use Scrum in all my classes with success.
 And so the name eduScrum was born.

 eduScrum is the child of the Scrum, initially created to develop complex IT products.
-It is currently described in the Scrum Guide as:

 a lightweight framework that helps people, teams and organizations generate value through adaptive solutions for complex problems.